Talent Management

 How can personnel development be organized effectively?

 The complete transfer of information, which traditionally takes place in the seminar room (“push principle”), should be moved out of the seminar room and into the virtual world.
 This means that the information that is normally given to the participants by the competent, friendly, eloquent trainer is acquired by the participants themselves.
-Participants should be prepared to place themselves in a working context (project or peer group) in the company in which they can train their personal application; in which they can exclusively practice the practical implementation.
+The participants should be prepared to place themselves in a working context (project or peer group) in the company in which they can train their personal application; in which they can exclusively practice the practical implementation.

-There is a next step that is unavoidable and absolutely necessary in the HR development concept of the future.
+There is a next step that is unavoidable and absolutely necessary in the personnel development concept of the future.
 This is a permanent follow-up event in the company: Opportunities must be created that make it easy for participants to apply or even have to apply the content taught and experience gained on a daily basis.
 So far, however, this has usually been thoroughly underestimated.

 An example